On the nature of the new group LB1: Abstract

 \section{Abstract}

-The new local group LB1 introduced previously will be studied in detail, depicting its unique nature that makes it a new group in fundamental physics.
-It will be made clear that even though most of its elements are Lorentz transformations, one unique discrete transformation not present in the Lorentz groups, is making this group into a new group.
-In fact there will be two kinds of discrete transformations, one a Lorentz transformation, the other not.
-It is these discrete transformations that allow for an isomorphism between the group $SO(2)$ and LB1.
-An isomorphism between the compact group $SO(2)$ and the non-compact group $SO(1,1)$ plus two kinds of discrete transformations that make up the new group LB1.
+The new local group LB1 introduced previously will be studied and reviewed in detail, depicting its unique nature that makes it a new group in fundamental physics.
+It will be made clear that even though most of its elements are Lorentz transformations, one unique discrete transformation not present in the Lorentz groups, is making this group into a new group because it is a reflection.
+In addition there will be four particular transformations onto the local light cone.
+It is these discrete transformations that allow for an isomorphism between the group $U(1)$ and LB1.
+This result will have profound resonations in all of particle physics, general relativity, relativistic astrophysics, Riemannian geometry and group theory.
+These new group will be associated to a whole set of new experiments put forward.